Translate

 • Anything that would disrupt unity on the points above.

-The conversation on the topics listed above were considered “closed.”
+The conversation on the topics listed above was considered “closed.”
 There was no room in the movement for those who didn’t hold to these beliefs.
 These were considered to be Tier 1 doctrines and were “off limits” to being what they described as “open questions.”
 An “open question” was simply an issue that fell out of the category of what our founders would call a Tier 1 non-negotiable doctrine (i.e. The Trinity, The deity of Jesus, The Authority of Scripture, etc.), and these “open questions” comprised a list of doctrinal positions that fell into what early Alliance leaders called Tier 2 and 3 doctrinal issues.
 You could be in ecclesiastical partnership with someone who might think differently than you on a particular theological topic as long as it did not fall into the previously mentioned “non-negotiables.”
-This methodology is the beginnings of what many used to describe us as being a “Big Tent” movement.
+This methodology is the beginning of what many used to describe us as being a “Big Tent” movement.

 (Addressing whether the statement of faith should remove the view of premillennialism, a conversation among the Alliance before the general council of 2021)